toopy

 Reason being i have bought some new 16" 8J wheels, but they weren't available in zero offset, and are +10 offset instead, and the rear of the rim just contacts the lower spring perch as the nuts begin to tighten!

-So i need a 5mm spacer as a minimum, but probably safer with a 10mm one, however I suspect i will then need longer studs this is on the front, haven't tried the rear yet.
+So i need a 5mm spacer as a minimum, but probably safer with a 10mm one, however I suspect i will then need longer studs :confused: this is on the front, haven't tried the rear yet.

 Standard suspension, other than it being lowered a couple of inches